Things to see and do

 The Broadwalk at Walmer Castle, beneath a summer sun.

-The double border of the Broadwalk is superb throughout the summer with drifts of plants such as bear's breeches (Acanthus spinosus), spiked blue Echinops ritro, the tall yellow Cephalaria gigantea, goldenrod, (Solidago), and dark pink Persicaria amplexicaulis, all set against the dark green of the 'cloud' yew hedge.
+The double border of the Broadwalk is superb throughout the summer with drifts of plants such as bear's breeches (Acanthus spinosus), spiked blue Echinops ritro, the tall yellow Cephalaria gigantea, goldenrod, (Solidago), and dark pink Bistorta amplexicaulis, all set against the dark green of the 'cloud' yew hedge.

 The cloud hedge also provides a stunning backdrop to the Oval Lawn with its stately commemorative trees.
 Many of the specimen trees have an important pedigree as they were planted by past Lord Wardens, including William Pitt and Queen Elizabeth the Queen Mother.